hsf-training/analysis-essentials/python/methods.md

 Help on function length in module __main__:

 length(obj)
-    Return the number of elements in obj.
+    Return the number of elements in `obj`.

+    Args
-    obj must be iterable.
+        obj (iterable): Object the length will be calculated from.

+    Return
+        int: number of elements in `obj`.

+or viewing the docs view in your preferred editor.

 >>> length('A b c!')
 6
 >>> length(range(5))